Rule 4112-3-07 | Hearing.

 (a) All persons appearing before the commission or an administrative law judge shall conform to the standards of ethical conduct required in the courts of the state of Ohio.

-(10) All hearings shall be open to the public, unless for good cause, the commission shall decide otherwise.
+(10) All hearings shall be open to the public, unless for good cause, the member(s) of the commission or administrative law judge(s) conducting the hearing shall decide otherwise.

 (I) Transcript of hearing.